akruszewski/gibl/manuscript/chapter1.md

 I> ### Definition 2
 I>
-I> Blockchain is a system in which a record of transactions made in a cryptocurrency system is maintained across several computers that are linked in a peer-to-peer network.
+I> Blockchain is a system in which a record of transactions is maintained across several computers that are linked in a peer-to-peer network.

 We will give an example that will serve as a motivation, as well as define what encryption and hashing techniques are and how will they help us with our system.